moonshine-software/moon-vibe/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit) for details.

 ## 🆘 Support